 How do These Two SUVs Compare?

-While the Sequoia and Highlander are in separate categories as far as size is concerned.
-There are still some key comparison points that determine whether either is the right fit for you.
+The Sequoia and Highlander are in separate categories as far as size is concerned.
+There are still critical comparison points that determine whether either is the right fit for you.

 The Sequoia takes the win for performance without competition.
 With almost twice the horsepower and towing capacity, the Sequoia is an obvious choice if you’re looking for a high-performing SUV.